lawrenceslng/Packer-Terraform_Example/README.md

 Once you are done, delete all created infrastructure by running `terraform destroy` in the terminal.
 Again, enter `yes` to confirm.

 Delete the AMI that was created as well during the packer process to avoid additional charges.

+## Conclusion

+We successfully demonstrated the use of Packer and Terraform to create a custom AWS AMI and provision AWS resources.
+Let me know if you have any questions!